Who can see the media details page?

 Below the Overview is a bar chart that identifies WHEN views actually occurred for the time range selected.
-The Past 30 days is shown by default, but you can select a different range from the Time Range drop-down list identified in the below figure.
+The Past 30 days are shown by default, but you can select a different range from the Time Range drop-down list identified in the below figure.

-There is also a Media Location drop-down list, identified in the below figure, that allows you to limit the data shown in the bar chart the tables below it to views that came from a particular location or type of location.
+There is also a Media Location drop-down list, identified in the below figure, that allows you to limit the data shown in the bar chart and the tables below it to views that came from a particular location or type of location.
 This includes options such as All Courses, or Not Course Related.

-These drop-down lists work together to filter the data shown not only in the chart, but also in the View by Location tables and Users view data described in the sections that follow.
+These drop-down lists work together to filter the data shown not only in the chart but also in the View by Location tables and Users view data described in the sections that follow.

 Notice there is a Download Data button next to the drop-down lists.
 This button generates and downloads a CSV file containing the view data shown in the view-by-location tables.
 This download, like the data shown on the page, is subject to any filtering applied via BOTH drop-down lists.
 Meaning the data in the file will match what is shown on the page.
-If there is no data for the time-range and/or media location selected, this button is grayed out.
+If there is no data for the time range and/or media location selected, this button is grayed out.

 Analytics - View by Location Tables

-Not Course Related views are a more generalized category and includes views from a public link to the media, views from a collection where the media has been shared, as well as views through the media details page by other users.
+Not Course Related views are a more generalized category and that includes views from a public link to the media, views from a collection where the media has been shared, as well as views through the media details page by other users.